afumchris/aws-bootcamp-cruddur-2023/journal/week6-7.md

 ##### Backend-flask

 To utilize the Python image stored in Amazon Elastic Container Registry (ECR), you need to copy the URI of the image into your backend-flask Dockerfile as seen in this [commit](https://github.com/afumchris/aws-bootcamp-cruddur-2023/commit/97fbe8a7f0f31fe7d8589afd7c7985a0c822fdaf#diff-6f2b9638ec8f4b5a82a7ad3dce05eb963109f5a50c83a9aa342ae6dc0e5f374e).
 By doing this, you can reference and use the specific image stored in ECR during the Docker build process.
+Before pushing the image, ensure that you are logged in to ECR.

 ###### Create backend-flask Repository:
 ```sh